Westland Tai Poutini

 About Westland Tai Poutini

-Westland Tai Poutini National Park encompasses 1,320 square kilometers of spectacular wilderness on New Zealand's South Island West Coast, featuring an extraordinary landscape where glaciers meet temperate rainforest in a combination found nowhere else on Earth.
-The park was established in 1960 to commemorate the centenary of European settlement in the Westland District and forms part of Te Wāhipounamu South West New Zealand World Heritage Area, recognized by UNESCO for its outstanding universal values.
-Dominated by the towering peaks of the Southern Alps and their famous glaciers, the park stretches from coastal lagoons and wetlands through dense rainforest to permanent ice fields above 3,000 meters.
+Westland Tai Poutini National Park encompasses 1,320 square kilometres of spectacular wilderness on New Zealand South Island West Coast, featuring an extraordinary landscape where glaciers meet temperate rainforest in a combination found nowhere else on Earth.
+[1] The park was established in 1960 and forms part of Te Wahipounamu South West New Zealand World Heritage Area, recognized by UNESCO in 1990 for its outstanding universal values.
+[2] Dominated by the towering peaks of the Southern Alps and their famous glaciers, the park stretches from coastal lagoons and wetlands through dense rainforest to permanent ice fields above 3,000 metres.
 The twin townships of Franz Josef and Fox Glacier serve as gateways to this remarkable protected area.

 Wildlife Ecosystems

-The park provides critical habitat for several of New Zealand's rarest bird species, including the Ōkārito brown kiwi, found only in the coastal forests and wetlands near Ōkārito Lagoon.
-The southern crested grebe (kamana) breeds on the park's inland lakes, while the white heron (kōtuku) maintains its only New Zealand breeding colony at the Waitangiroto Nature Reserve within park boundaries.
-Gillespies Beach hosts the only mainland breeding colony of New Zealand fur seals, with seals hauling out on rocky shores year-round.
+The park provides critical habitat for several of New Zealand rarest bird species, including the rowi (Okarito brown kiwi, Apteryx rowi), found only in the coastal forests and wetlands near Okarito Lagoon.
+[1] The southern crested grebe (kamana) breeds on the park inland lakes, while the kotuku (white heron) nests at the Waitangiroto Nature Reserve near Whataroa - a separate protected area administered by DOC adjacent to the park, supporting the only white heron breeding colony in New Zealand.
+[2] Gillespies Beach hosts the only mainland breeding colony of New Zealand fur seals, with seals hauling out on rocky shores year-round.
 The diverse habitats also support populations of kea, kaka, blue duck, and numerous forest bird species, while introduced animals including chamois, Himalayan tahr, and red deer inhabit the alpine zones.

 Flora Ecosystems

-The park's vegetation varies dramatically with altitude, from coastal kahikatea swamp forests and dense lowland podocarp rainforest to subalpine shrublands and bare alpine rock and ice.
-The lowland forests are dominated by rimu, rata, kamahi, and kahikatea, with an extraordinarily lush understory of ferns, mosses, and climbing plants thriving in the high rainfall environment.
-Tree fuchsia, lancewood, and mountain totara form the treeline at around 900 meters, giving way to subalpine scrub of Olearia, Dracophyllum, and alpine herbs.
-The wetlands around Ōkārito Lagoon support extensive stands of flax, raupo, and sedges, while coastal areas feature salt-tolerant species adapted to the windswept shoreline.
+The park vegetation varies dramatically with altitude, from coastal kahikatea swamp forests and dense lowland podocarp rainforest to subalpine shrublands and bare alpine rock and ice.
+[1] The lowland forests are dominated by rimu, rata, kamahi, and kahikatea, with an extraordinarily lush understory of ferns, mosses, and climbing plants thriving in the high rainfall environment.
+Tree fuchsia, lancewood, and mountain totara form the treeline at around 900 metres, giving way to subalpine scrub of Olearia, Dracophyllum, and alpine herbs.
+The wetlands around Okarito Lagoon support extensive stands of flax, raupo, and sedges, while coastal areas feature salt-tolerant species adapted to the windswept shoreline.

 Geology